 Hidden Veg Pasta Sauce

-Hidden Veg Pasta Sauce in a large glass jar for storing.
+Hidden Veg Pasta Sauce served in a small white bowl with spirali pasta.

-You can portion it out and freeze for pasta meals, to use as pizza sauce, topping for chicken parmigiana, or any other meal needing a simple tomato-based sauce
+This Hidden Veg Pasta Sauce is super versatile.
+Use this veggie sauce for pasta meals, to use as pizza sauce, topping for chicken parmigiana, or any other meal needing a tomato-based sauce.

 Ingredients in Hidden Veg Pasta Sauce